Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M111 P1 S1 ; enable debugging for module 1
 </pre>

 Enable or disable debugging features for the module number specified by the P parameter.
-M111 without parameters lists all the modules, their numbers, and whether debugging is enabl d for each..
+M111 without parameters lists all the modules, their numbers, and whether debugging is enabled for each..

 Note, print quality may be affected when debug output is enabled because of the volume of data sent to USB.
 Debug output should normally be used only for debugging firmware, or when instructed to help with diagnosis of particular issues.